 These people, like Adolphe Pegoud and Scott Manning include images when available.From reputable, prominent, and well known aerobatic pilots to the lesser known aerobatic pilots of today, these are some of the best professionals in the aerobatic pilot field.
 If you want to answer the questions, "Who are the most famous aerobatic pilots ever?" and "What are the names of famous aerobatic pilots?" then you're in the right place.
 (42 items)

-Arthur Everett Scholl was an American aerobatic pilot, aerial cameraman, flight instructor and educator based in Southern California.
-He died during filming of Top Gun when his Pitts S-2 camera plane failed to recover from a flat spin and plunged into the Pacific Ocean.
-Scholl, 53, had entered the spin intentionally in order to capture it on film using onboard cameras.
+Arthur Everett Scholl (December 24, 1931 – September 16, 1985) was an American aerobatic pilot, aerial cameraman, flight instructor and educator based in Riverside, Southern California.
+He died during the filming of Top Gun when his Pitts S-2 camera plane failed to recover from a spin and plunged into the Pacific Ocean.
+Scholl, 53, had entered the spin intentionally in order to capture it on film using on-board cameras.
 Observers watched the plane continue to spin as it descended past the planned recovery altitude.
-Scholl's last words over the radio were "I have a problem — I have a real problem", after which the plane impacted the ocean.
-The exact cause of the crash was never determined.
-Neither the aircraft nor Scholl's body were ever ...more on Wikipediasee more on Art Scholl
+Scholl's last words over the radio were "I have a problem — I have a real problem", after which the plane impacted the ocean about five miles off the coast, near Carlsbad, ...more on Wikipedia

-Nancy A. Lynn was born in Dayton, Ohio.
-A graduate of Denison University, entrepreneur, public speaker, actor, and pilot, Lynn is most well known for her role as an aerobatic pilot and flight instructor.
-Lynn owned and operated Lynn Aviation, an aerobatic flight school located at the Bay Bridge Airport in Stevensville, Maryland with her husband Scott Muntean and son Pete. ...more on Wikipedia
+Nancy A. Lynn (c.
+1956–October 14, 2006) was an entrepreneur, public speaker, actress, and an aerobatic pilot and flight instructor.
+A graduate of Denison University, Lynn owned and operated Lynn Aviation, an aerobatic flight school located at the Bay Bridge Airport in Stevensville, Maryland with her husband Scott Muntean and son Pete. ...more on Wikipedia

-Cecilia R. Aragon is an American computer scientist, professor, and champion aerobatic pilot.
-In computer science, she is best known as the co-inventor of the treap data structure, a type of binary search tree that orders nodes by adding a priority as well as a key to each node and for her work in data-intensive science and visual analytics of very large data sets, for which she received the prestigious Presidential Early Career Award for Scientists and Engineers. ...more on Wikipediasee more on Cecilia R. Aragon
+Cecilia Rodriguez Aragon (born ca. 1960) is an American computer scientist, professor, and champion aerobatic pilot who is best known as the co-inventor (with Raimund Seidel) of the treap data structure, a type of binary search tree that orders nodes by adding a priority as well as a key to each node.
+She is also known for her work in data-intensive science and visual analytics of very large data sets, for which she received the prestigious Presidential Early Career Award for Scientists and Engineers (PECASE). ...more on Wikipedia